paugier/nbabel/py/vector.md

 faster.

-2. It seems that the problem is not really about the Python language but about the lack of a Python extension specialized for this task.
+2. It seems that the problem is not really about the Python language but about the lack of a Python extension specialized for this task (Python OOP for computing).

 Note that Numpy API is not adapted for this task.
-Numpy has been designed for CPython, an interpreter without JIT compilation. (i) The strategy to be (relatively) efficient is to avoid interactions with the Python interpreter in computationally intensive parts. (ii) Thus, Numpy is not built to define array types of particular dtype and size, and to use these types for pure Python object oriented codes. (iii) Finally (but this could be changed), the core of Numpy uses the CPython C API so it cannot be accelerated by alternative Python implementations (in particular PyPy).
+Numpy has been designed for CPython, an interpreter without JIT compilation. (i) The strategy to be (relatively) efficient is to avoid interactions with the Python interpreter in computationally intensive parts. (ii) Thus, Numpy is not built to define array types of particular dtype and size, and to use these types for Python object oriented codes. (iii) Finally (but [this could be changed](https://github.com/hpyproject/hpy/issues/137)), the core of Numpy uses the CPython C API so it cannot be accelerated by alternative Python implementations (in particular PyPy).

-I think there are algorithms for which pure Python OOP style is very adapted and in some sense better than Numpy style.
+I think there are algorithms for which Python OOP style is very adapted and in some sense better than Numpy style.
 Since the 2 programming styles are complementary, I think we need a Python API compatible with OOP to express a data organisation compatible with numerically intensive computing.

 ## Goal and proposed API

-This document proposes and describes a new Python extension to write computationally intensive code in pure Python style.
+This document proposes and describes a new Python extension to write computationally intensive code in OOP style.
 Of course, it has to be fully compatible with efficient Python interpreters, like PyPy.
-Both Python JITs (like PyPy and Numba) and ahead-of-time Python compilers (like Pythran) could support this API.
+Both Python JITs (like PyPy, Numba or GraalPython) and ahead-of-time Python compilers (like Pythran or Cython) could support this API.

 The 3 main principles behind this project are: